broadinstitute/gatk/scripts/variantstore/docs/aou/vds/delivery/Delivering a VDS.md

 ## Remove storage roles

-After the VDS has been delivered, the storage-related roles that were [assigned above](#grant-sts-service-account-permissions-on-source-bucket) to the STS service account and a Variants team member's `@firecloud.org` principal should now be removed.
+After the VDS has been delivered, the storage-related roles that were [assigned above](#grant-sts-service-account-admin-role-on-workspace-bucket) to the STS service account and a `@firecloud.org` principal should now be removed.

 ### Remove admin role from STS service account